ryantd42/NY-Legislative-Git/2023/S3505B-2023/bill.md

  Introduced  by Sens.
-SKOUFIS, SALAZAR -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Elections  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+SKOUFIS, SALAZAR -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Elections  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the town law, the village law, the county law, and the municipal home rule law, in relation to moving  certain  elections  to even-numbered years

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 80 of the town law is amended to read as follows:
   § 80.
 Biennial town elections.
 [Except as otherwise provided  in  this chapter,  a]  NOTWITHSTANDING  ANY  PROVISION OF ANY GENERAL, SPECIAL OR LOCAL LAW, CHARTER, CODE, ORDINANCE, RESOLUTION, RULE OR  REGULATION  TO THE  CONTRARY,  A  biennial  town  election  for  the  election  of town officers, OTHER THAN TOWN JUSTICES OR ANY TOWN OFFICE WITH A  THREE-YEAR TERM  PRIOR  TO  JANUARY  FIRST,  TWO  THOUSAND TWENTY-FIVE, and for the consideration of such questions as may be proposed by the town board  or the duly qualified electors, pursuant to the provisions of this chapter, shall  be held on the Tuesday next succeeding the first Monday in Novem- ber of every [odd-numbered] EVEN-NUMBERED year.
 All other town elections are special elections.
 A town election or  special  town  election  held pursuant to this chapter, shall be construed as a substitute, for a town meeting or a special town meeting heretofore provided to be held by law, and  a  reference  in  any law to a town meeting or special town meeting shall be construed as referring to  a  town  election  or  special  town election.
 ANY TOWN COMPLETELY COTERMINOUS WITH A VILLAGE SHALL  CONTINUE TO ELECT ITS OFFICERS, INCLUDING TOWN JUSTICES, IN ODD-NUMBERED YEARS IF BOTH  SUCH  VILLAGE AND TOWN LAST HELD SUCH ELECTIONS IN AN ODD-NUMBERED YEAR PRIOR TO JANUARY  FIRST,  TWO THOUSAND TWENTY-FIVE.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD06852-13-3
+ S. 3505--B  2

   § 2.
 Subdivision 4 of section 17-1703-a of the village law, as amended
  by chapter 513 of the laws of 2022, is amended to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06852-11-3
- S. 3505--A  2

   4. In  any  case in which the proposition provided for in subdivision one of this section shall have resulted in favor of the local government operating principally as a town, then, at the regular  village  election